Gaganbawada

 Gaganbawada is a town situated in the district of Kolhapur in Maharashtra, India.
-It is located 55 km by road from Kankavali.
-It is one of the taluka headquarters in Kolhapur District.
+It is located 55 km by road from Kankavli.
+It is one of the taluka headquarters in Kolhapur district.

 History

 Gaganbawada used to be called Bawada Mahal and comprise the current Gaganbawada tehsil of Kolhapur district and the current entire Vaibhavwadi taluka of Sindhudurg district.
 In 1981, Sindhudurg became the independent district.
 The entire Vaibhavwadi area which used to be a part of Gaganbawada Tehsil was at the foothills of Sahyadri and it was very tedious for people living at the foothills to come to Gaganbawaba for their daily needs.
 So the portion of Sahyadri foothills was separated from Gaganbawada tehsil of Kolhapur District and joined to the Sindhudurg District.
 At that time the villages called Vaibhavwadi, Karul, Bhuibawada, Umbarde, Tithavali, Achirne, etc. became a part of Sindhudurg district and Vaibhavwadi became the tehsil headquarters.

-During the rule of the Marathas and British raj, the Bavda estate was 243 sq.mi in extent.
+During the rule of the Marathas and British Raj], the Bavda estate was 243 sq.mi in extent.

 The Gagangiri Ashram and fort is only 1 km from Gaganbawada of Kolhapur district above Sahyadri range but geographically it is a part of Vaibhavwadi Tehsil of Sindhudurg district which is at the foothills of Sahyadri range.